About Hope Coalition

 HOPE Coalition provides the following programs and support for individuals and families in need:

-● Haven of Hope domestic violence shelter – A secure, 24 bed emergency shelter for women and their children under age 18.
+● Haven of Hope domestic violence shelter – A secure, 24 bed emergency shelter for people fleeing domestic violence.
 Services include support groups, safety planning, legal advocacy, information and referrals, and a 24-hour crisis hotline.

 ● Sexual Assault Services – In addition to our 24-hour crisis and support hotline, we also provide: support groups; advocacy during medical exams, law enforcement interviews, and civil or criminal court matters; safety planning; assistance in securing emergency services; assistance in filing victim compensation claims; collaboration with other social service providers; and access to culturally-appropriate interpreters and materials.

 Since our genesis in 1990 as the Red Wing Area Coalition for Transitional Housing, our organization has achieved a great deal.
-In 1995 we opened our domestic violence shelter, Haven of Hope, which helps women, and their children under age 18.
+In 1995 we opened our domestic violence shelter, Haven of Hope, (originally called The Women’s Center), which helps women and their children find safety and rebuild their lives after fleeing domestic abuse.
 The following year we launched Kids Count, our program focusing solely on children experiencing or witnessing violence and abuse.
-In 2006, we took over management of the Community Care Fund–a collaboration of local churches, foundations, and the United Way of Goodhue, Wabasha and Pierce Counties – to provide a general fund for people seeking help with basic needs.
+In 2006, we took over management of the Community Care Fund, supported by local churches, foundations, and the United Way of Goodhue, Wabasha and Pierce Counties – to provide a general fund for people seeking help with basic needs.

 Our Board of Directors

 ● Matthew Zolondek

 ● Sheena Whitlock

 ● Vicki Lambert